StarWarp Spotlight On: Chasing Danger

 The Vampirella Warren Era Checklist: A list of every Warren Vampi story!
 Every reprint volume from Harris Comics and Dynamite Entertainment!
 Plus little known trivia!

 From the Stars…a Vampiress: An Unauthorized Guide to Vampirella’s Classic Horror Adventures is available right now in print and as a PDF e-book, so visit its product page for ordering information.
-The print edition can be purchased from us as well as through your usual reailer outlets like Amazon, Amazon UK, and Barnes & Noble; the e-book is available through the SWC webstore and DriveThru Fiction.
+The print edition can be purchased from us as well as through your usual retail outlets like Amazon, Amazon UK, and Barnes & Noble; the e-book is available through the SWC webstore and DriveThru Fiction.

 This book is unofficial and unauthorized.
 It is not authorized, approved, licensed, or endorsed by Dynamite Entertainment or any of its licensees.
 Vampirella is a trademark of Dynamite Entertainment.